 We don’t offer a pre-booking option for parking or cycle hire.
 We advise arriving either before 10am or after 2pm where possible as it is normally less busy.

 Can I bring a dog to Moors Valley?

 Dogs are welcome to visit Moors Valley but must be under close control at all times and in many areas must be kept on leads.
 Dogs are not permitted in either of the Play Areas near the Visitor Centre.
 A dog park is provided at the entrance to the Junior Play Area.
 Please come along prepared to clear up after your dog – bins are located in the Forest area only.
 Click to find out more.

 Is there a cash point at Moors Valley?

-Can I have a BBQ?
+Can I bring a barbecue (BBQ)?